yufeng97/COMP90024-CCC-notes/README.md

     - Challenges with Distribution
         - "A distributed system is one in which the failure of a computer you didn't even know existed can render your own computer unusable" by Leslie Lamport
     - The network is reliable
-    - Latency is zero
+    - Latency is zero (延迟为零)
     - Bandwidth is infinite - I can send any amount of data I wish between any nodes
     - The network is secure
-        - People sending data to my services
-            - Repeated password attempts, SQL injections, …!?
+        - People sending data to my services  e.g. Repeated password attempts, SQL injections, …!?
-        - People actively attacking me
-            - Distributed denial of service attacks
+        - People actively attacking me  e.g. Distributed denial of service attacks
-        - People reading the data sent over the network
-            - Man in the middle attacks
+        - People reading the data sent over the network  e.g. Man in the middle attacks
-        - People masquerading as one of my nodes
+        - People masquerading as one of my nodes  e.g. Spoofing
-            - Spoofing
-        - People breaking into one of my nodes
-            - Trojans, viruses, brute force attacks, …
+        - People breaking into one of my nodes  e.g. Trojans, viruses, brute force attacks, …
         - People stealing the physical hardware
     - Topology doesn't change - Node x is always there
     - There is one administrator